mahmudulhasancsedu5/cassandra-ucs/src/java/org/apache/cassandra/db/compaction/UnifiedCompactionStrategy.md

   <br/>The default value is T4, matching the default STCS behaviour with threshold 4.
 To use an equivalent of LCS with
   the default fan factor 10, use L10.

 * **target_sstable_size**.
-The target sstable size, specified as a human-friendly size in bytes (e.g. 100 MiB =
+The target sstable size $t$, specified as a human-friendly size in bytes (e.g. 100 MiB =
   $100\cdot 2^{20}$ B or (10 MB = 10,000,000 B)).
 The strategy will split data in shards that aim to produce sstables of size between $t / \sqrt 2$ and $t \cdot \sqrt 2$.
+  <br/>Smaller sstables improve streaming and repair, and make compactions shorter.
+On the other hand, each sstable
+  on disk has a non-trivial in-memory footprint that also affects garbage collection times.
+  <br/>Increase this if the memory pressure from the number of sstables in the system becomes too high.
   <br/>The default value is 1 GiB.

 * **base_shard_count**.
-The minimum number of shards, used for the smallest density levels.
+The minimum number of shards $b$, used for levels with the smallest density.
 This gives the minimum compaction concurrency for the lowest levels.
 A low number would result in larger L0 sstables but may limit the overall maximum write throughput (as every piece of data has to go through L0).
   <br/>The default value is 4.

 * **expired_sstable_check_frequency_seconds**.
 Determines how often to check for expired SSTables.